emile-bernard/Do-Good-Software-Companies/README.md

 [**Nectar**](https://nectar.buzz/): IoT solution for beekeepers will help them manage more hives, more efficiently, ensuring they lose less bees.

+[**Earth AI**](http://www.earth-ai.com/): A mineral targeting startup which is using AI to predict the location of new ore bodies far more cheaply, faster, and with more precision than previous methods.

 ### Decrease In Energy Consumption
 [**Heat Seek**](https://heatseek.org/): Heat Seek sensors let you quickly and easily document the temperature in your home.